dnsimple/dnsimple-support/content/articles/dns-hosting.md

 If you don't have a domain yet, you can [register a domain](https://dnsimple.com/tlds) with us, and subscribe to a DNS hosting plan to manage the domain with us.

 To use our DNS hosting service, the account must be subscribed to a valid plan.
-Each plan provides different levels of services and has a specific number of DNS zones (domains) included in the subscription fee.
+Each plan provides different levels of services.
 You can selectively enable/disable the DNS hosting service for a single domain, depending on whether you need to use our DNS hosting feature or not.

 ## Adding the domain

 To use our DNS hosting services, you need to [add the domain to a DNSimple account](/articles/adding-domain).
 If you also want to use DNSimple as registrar, you may need to register or [transfer](/articles/transferring-domain) the domain to us.

+## Adding DNS records to your domain

+Once you've added your domain, you can configure the DNS records using the following options:

+- By [auto-importing](https://support.dnsimple.com/articles/auto-import-dns/) existing DNS records if your zone is resolving with another DNS provider.
+- Configuring [connectors](https://support.dnsimple.com/categories/connectors/).
+With two-way connections, both sides of the service are configured and monitored automatically.
+- Adding [one-click services](https://support.dnsimple.com/categories/services/).
+Our ready-to-use DNS snippets create the DNS configuration needed for web pages, email, and more.
+- Manually entering DNS records in the DNS [record editor](https://support.dnsimple.com/articles/record-editor/).

+After configuring your records, you'll be prompted to activate the DNS zone, making it ready to receive traffic.

 ## Configuring the domain records